Usage docs

 Download vs save

 • Download when you need a one-off generated output immediately.
-The workspace download menu now offers both a flat PDF and an editable PDF with fields preserved.
+The workspace download menu offers flat PDF, editable PDF, and selected-page PDF outputs.

 • Save to profile when the template will be reused or shared within your account context.

-• Saved forms persist template metadata including checkbox rules, radio groups, and text transform rules.
+• Saved forms persist template metadata including checkbox rules, radio groups, text transform rules, and calculation metadata.

 • Fill By Link starts from a saved form or an open group because the public respondent link is tied to the owner account and saved template set.